From A to Z: The Complete History of Amazon

 In November of 1997, Amazon opened an East Coast distribution center in New Castle, Delaware, in order to serve customers on the East Coast.

-Bezos’s company continued to grow in 1998, so much so that it expanded its offering to other products, such as music, video game or movie compact.
-Amazon.com ended the second quarter of 1998 as strong as ever.
+In 1998, Bezos’s company continued to grow so much that it expanded its offering to other products, such as music, video game or movie compact.
+Amazon ended the second quarter of this year as strong as ever.

-Besides, Bezos ended the year by the big door when Time magazine honoured him with its prestigious “Person of the Year” award.
+Besides, Bezos ended the year by the big door when Time magazine honored him with its prestigious “Person of the Year” award.

 In 2000, the company took a total turnaround transforming itself into a marketplace and allowing its users to find and sell a variety of products and services online with the highest levels of quality and guarantee in the market.

-In 2002 the company continued to diversify by launching Amazon Web Services (AWS).
-This service is a cloud services platform that provides a variety of infrastructure services such as storage, networks, databases, application services, messaging, and artificial intelligence, among others.
+In 2002, the company continued to diversify by launching Amazon Web Services (AWS).
+This service is a cloud service platform that provides a variety of infrastructure services such as storage, networks, databases, application services, messaging, and artificial intelligence, among others.
 AWS has a presence in 190 countries around the world.

-In 2005 it launched the popular Amazon Prime service, which allows products sold by the company, as well as those of some third parties, to be shipped completely free of charge in a period never exceeding 48 hours.
-However, it is usually done in one day!
+In 2005, Amazon launched the popular Amazon Prime service, which allows products sold by the company as well as those of third parties sellers, to be shipped completely free of charge in a period never exceeding 48 hours.

 When Amazon launched its Fulfillment By Amazon (FBA) service in 2006, it was a groundbreaking program.